jmorim/jmorim.github.io/index.markdown

 title: GI Bioanalytics
 ---

-## aaaaaaaaaaaaaaaaaaaaaa

-This is a temporary site while we figure out how to improve communication and streamline workflow between the bioanalytics team and researchers.
+## Welcome to the Bioanalytics group site for the Traverso/Langer lab

 You'll spend most of your time here submitting sample requests.
 Go to [the sample request form]({% link sample_request.md %}) and fill out the required information.